Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `AutoJettisonAmmo`  (true/false, default true)<br>
 > Setting: `AutoJettisonEnemyAmmo`  (true/false, default false)
 >
-> When set to true, mechs will jettison useless ammo at end of its turn,
+> When true, mechs will jettison useless ammo at end of its turn,
 > provided it has not moved, is not prone, and is not shutdown.
 > (The jettison doors are at the rear, so no prone jettisons.)
 >